@inteli.city/node-red-contrib-ai-collection 1.1.0

 - The queue continues processing the next message

-- Note: the underlying provider process or HTTP request is not guaranteed to be cancelled — timeout prevents the flow from stalling, but does not force-terminate the provider
+- Note: the underlying HTTP request is not force-terminated — timeout prevents the flow from stalling, but the provider may still complete the request on its end

 Template System (Nunjucks)